 He hadn’t given me any time to answer each question until the last one, when he paused with an eerily knowing grin.
 I took breath, feeling a flush creep up my neck, and couldn’t stop myself from briefly meeting Haven’s eyes before I responded.
 “Uh, yeah.
 You know him.
 Sorry, I have to go talk to someone for a second for, um,” another glance at Haven, “personal reasons.”

 Without waiting for his reaction or more questions, I stood and wove through the crowd to Liam.
-As I approached I heard the Guardsmen discussing a body that’d been found on a farm somewhere to the south.
+As I approached I heard the Guardsmen discussing a homeless drunk that’d been found passed out on a farm somewhere to the south.

 “You know, four leaf clovers were once cultivated by tanuki and human witches in an attempt to create good luck,” I said over his shoulder as he doodled a clover that reminded me of Dr. Seuss books in that it had tiny people going about their days on it.
 It looked like a continuation of what he’d been drawing the other night and I wondered if, “do you like Dr. Seuss?”

 He whipped his head toward me, eyes wide.
 The three Guardsmen around the table looked up at me at the same time.
 Two of them grimaced while the third rolled his eyes and they moved a few tables down..

 “Um, huh?”
 Liam looked from me to the departing men with consternation.